|

 seducing me in it's quiet intoxication,

-cursing me for standing as Kali,
+cursing me for standing in shadow,

 carressing me for attending to